 Every 16 hours a woman in the U.S. is murdered by a current or former partner, but oftentimes when mothers leave with their children, sometimes in life-threatening situations, they are not only ordered to return the child and abusers are given unsupervised contact with the children—they can also be arrested and prosecuted for kidnapping.

-Originally from Ohio, Monasky moved to Italy in 2013 to be with her then-husband Domenico Taglieri, who became physically, emotionally, and sexually abusive toward her.
-Taglieri would repeatedly smack Monasky across the face.
+Originally from Ohio, Monasky moved to Italy in 2013 to be with her then-husband Domenico Taglieri, who reportedly became physically, emotionally, and sexually abusive toward her.
+According to court documents, Taglieri would repeatedly smack Monasky across the face.
 He punched her.
 He sexually assaulted her.
-Court documents state that during one attack, Taglieri climbed onto Monasky, ordering her to “spread your legs or I will spread them for you.”
-Taglieri admitted to abusing Monasky during direct testimony, stating that he hits her “because I deserve a beautiful woman, and I do it for her own good.”
+Court documents also state that during one attack, Taglieri climbed onto Monasky, ordering her to “spread your legs or I will spread them for you.”
+Taglieri admitted to hitting Monasky during direct testimony and had reportedly stated that he hits her “because I deserve a beautiful woman, and I do it for her own good.”

 Monasky feared for their lives and went to the police for help and then stayed in a domestic violence shelter with her baby until the arrival of her daughter’s U.S. passport—for which Taglieri had signed consent—and when it arrived, immediately left Italy.
 Court documents report that Monasky had informed Taglieri multiple times of her intent to leave; on other occasions, Taglieri had also told her to go back to the U.S. Taglieri then accused Monasky of kidnapping the child and filed a petition under the Hague Convention on the Civil Aspects of International Child Abduction to have the child returned.